Tracey Lindberg: Missing and murdered Indigenous women

 Lindberg has also focused on the crisis of missing and murdered Indigenous women and girls in Canada and the United States with her article, "Violence against Indigenous women and the case of Cindy Gladue," published in 2015.
 The article gives agency to families of the missing and murdered and addresses the systemic violence that has impacted Indigenous women.

 Survivors of sexual violence

 In addition to Lindberg's work with Indigenous women, she works with women of many backgrounds who have experienced sexual violence.
 In 2018, she facilitated a workshop at Carleton University called "Survivors Writing Circle," which teaches writing as a tool for healing and recovery for survivors of sexual violence.

 Birdie (2015)

-Birdie, published in 2015 was Lindberg's debut novel and has been said to fill the gaps of what Canadian literature has been missing.
-Majority of Canadian literature has overlooked Indigenous women writers, especially novels about the experiences of Indigenous women.
-Birdie provides resurgence and representation for Indigenous women and validity of their experiences, as well as the journey of self-discovery.
-Not only does Lindberg's novel focus on the experiences of Indigenous women, it also offers a universal story of healing and recovery.
+Birdie, published in 2015, was Lindberg's debut novel.
 Birdie is enriched with elements of Cree culture which incorporate storytelling, tradition, and language.
 Lindberg purposely disrupts the chronological order of time and challenges the linear order, as most of the story takes place from Bernice Meetoos's bed in an almost dream state, shifting between the past and present.
 Many reviews have said that Birdie challenges Canada's dark history in regard to the colonization of Indigenous peoples, in contrast to Canada being seen for its image of national kindness.